John Oglander: Life

 Oglander was born at Nunwell House on the Isle of Wight, the son of William Oglander of West Dean, Sussex.
 He matriculated at Balliol College, Oxford on 8 July 1603, aged 18 and was a student of Middle Temple in 1604.
 He was knighted on 22 December 1615.
 In 1620, he was appointed deputy-governor of Portsmouth by William Herbert, 3rd Earl of Pembroke.
 He resigned in 1624 when he was made Deputy Governor of the Isle of Wight.
+He also commanded a company of the Isle of Wight Trained Bands in 1625, and a 'division' of the trained bands in 1628.

 In 1625, Oglander was elected member of parliament for Yarmouth (Isle of Wight).
 He was re-elected MP for Yarmouth in 1626 and 1628 and sat until 1629 when Charles I decided to rule without parliament for eleven years.
 During the king's personal rule Oglander was a firm royalist.
 He became High Sheriff of Hampshire in 1637, and was an energetic collector of ship money.

 Sir John Oglander lost his deputy-governor position, and was twice arrested by the parliamentarians during the First English Civil War, but was treated leniently in the end, in 1645.
 He took a concerned interest in the king's safety in 1647 and 1648 when Charles was in Carisbrooke Castle.
 Warned, however, of informers among the courtiers by Robert Hammond, he backed off.
 In 1650 he was visited by Henry Stuart, Duke of Gloucester and Princess Elizabeth; was arrested again in early 1651; and was again released on surety.

 Oglander married Frances More, daughter of Sir George More of Loseley Park in Surrey.
 He had four sons including William who was created baronet and three daughters.
 Oglander died at the age of 70.